Fame is a dangerous drug: A phenomenological glimpse of celebrity

 The unfortunate truth, however, is that for each and every celebrity, the fame machine can only churn for so long.
 As a former famous child star revealed, “I’ve been addicted to almost every substance known to man at one point or another, and the most addicting of them all is fame.”

-And so we watch Snooki, and the Kardashians and cringe at the memory of any episode we may have caught of “Being Bobby Brown,” or “The Anna Nicole Smith Show,” and quietly ask ourselves, what is going on here?
+And so we watch Snooki and the Kardashians, and cringe at the memory of any episode we may have caught of “Being Bobby Brown” or “The Anna Nicole Smith Show.”
+Then we quietly ask ourselves “What is going on here?
 Are we somehow complicit in the downward spiral of so many great talents of our time?
-Have their lives become an opportunity for our own vapid TV viewing, satiating voyeuristic interests, while munching junk food mindlessly on the couch?
+Have their lives become an opportunity for our own vapid TV viewing, satiating voyeuristic interests, while munching junk food mindlessly on the couch?”
 (I am as guilty as anyone.)

 And, from the other vantage point, how dangerous are the blinding lights of fame to the unsuspecting and naive star?
 How vulnerable are famous people to fame’s addictive qualities and its ensuing engulfing pathology?
 The answer is: very.

-Through such determined commitment to using life to its fullest, as a show of gratitude for all the riches and rewards, and rooted in humanistic notions of self-responsibility, meaning, values, authenticity, and mindfulness, the celebrity has a fighting chance. (i.e., see actor, Matt Damon and his H2O Africa Foundation, or rock star, Bono and his many good works to end poverty and hunger, or actor and child advocate, Goldie Hawn and The Hawn Foundation, supporting mindfulness in early education, among others).
+Through such determined commitment to using life to its fullest, as a show of gratitude for all the riches and rewards, and rooted in humanistic notions of self-responsibility, meaning, values, authenticity, and mindfulness, the celebrity has a fighting chance.
+(See actor Matt Damon and his H2O Africa Foundation; rock star Bono and his many good works to end poverty and hunger; or actor and child advocate Goldie Hawn and The Hawn Foundation supporting mindfulness in early education, among others.)

 As an older, wizened celebrity warned about the ephemeral nature of the fame experience: “It’s just so much the will-o’-the-wisp,” he said, “and you can’t build a house on that kind of stuff.”